BYTE-TMU/BYTE_Website/README.md

 ### Current Sprint

-- [ ] Create "Meet the Team" component for About page
-- [ ] Create "Project Contributors" component for About page
 - [ ] Implement consistent background styling across all pages
 - [ ] Refine Hero section to match Figma design specifications